 Lincocin Sterile Solution (Dogs and Cats)This treatment applies to the following species:

-lincomycin hydrochloride tablets and liquid
+lincomycin hydrochloride liquid and

 lincomycin injection, USP